 It's possible you could.
 You would be best off discussing this with an attorney in New Mexico, but your post remains open for a week.
 As a general matter, this arises in contribution or indemnity settings, and the party you implead becomes a third-party defendant.
 This is covered in Rule 14 of...Read more »

 FYI: You are fighting the "triangle" battle that very few--if any--bank customers can ever hope to win.
 But as a former bank operations officer, I will tell you the easiest and most effective way to win and stop the monthly bleeding:

-Close your account at Citi Bank--and do not open up a...Read more »
+Close your account at Citi Bank--and do not...Read more »

 Lawyers are very intelligent and highly trained professionals--but we are not soothsayers; nor do we do crystal balls.
 Therefore, I am constrained by a fundamental law of the universe (being unable to know what the future may bring) and am unable to opine on your current dilemma.
 Advice: wait and...Read more »

 I tried to get it dismissed because I never finished or obtained a degree and the ending result the loans racked up to around $89,000 theres no way I can afford to pay this back I have 3 kids now and I filed paperwork because I found it tech was still filing loans for me and collecting student aid...
 Read more »

 We have unused space in my building I wish to sublease.
 I asked and received permission according to the terms of my original lease but with additional terms.
 Property management needs a copy of the agreement, our tenant needs liability insurance and they want 25% of the agreed upon rent!
 Is that...
 Read more »

 My stepmom in New Mexico asked ADT to install their equipment.
 The installer only had her sign one document with 3 numbers on it, but no where did she sign that they could use her electronic signature on the official ADT contract.
 They said that they sent her the contract to her email, but she...
 Read more »